Your R/C source in the heart of the Ozarks * 479-239-4427

 Until we get all the pricing for the foam wings set up in our shopping cart, please call or email for prices on foam wings that don't have an 'add to cart' button.
 All wings are available.
 Sorry for the inconvenience.

-When looking at the wing list, here are a few explanations the information:
+When looking at the wing list, here are a few explanations of the information:

 1) Wing Span & chord: